Jindo Lifespan: How Long Do They Live?

 Tips to Help Your Jindo Live Longer

-- Provide 50+ minutes of daily exercise
+- At least 70 minutes of physical activity daily

-- Keep up with all vaccinations and parasite prevention
+- Up-to-date vaccinations and monthly parasite prevention

 Lifespan Compared to Similar Breeds